catseye/The-Platform/README.markdown

 The fourth and "final" stage, the "Cat's Eye" stage, consists of the remainder of almost all of Cat's Eye Technologies' software distributions.
-See `skel/catseye.catalog` for a list of these and their version numbers.
+See [`skel/catseye.catalog`](skel/catseye.catalog) for a list of these distributions and the versions at which they are pinned.

 What's Not Included?
 --------------------